smithblack-0/jax_validation/docs/dev/brainstorm.rst

 - Architecture should work around jit incompatibility
 - Architecture should allow passthrough of extra information

-Round 2: Core feature: TensorValidator
+Round 2: Core feature: Validator
 ======================

-Tensor Validation Class: TensorValidator
+Validation Class: Validator

-We define there to exist the following main restriction mechanism.
+We define there to exist the following main validation mechanism.
 It has specification as follows:

 **General concept**

-- Operates on a tensor level
+- Abstract
 - Can accept and utilize kwargs and a target operand to target for validation.
 Will then perform validation
 - Is a "Chain of responsibility" mechanism, meaning a one way linked list is being built internally.
+- Validation override is an abstract method

 **Specification**
+- Contains constructor __new__:
+    - Sets up method 'clone' that can be provided with 'next_validator' and will setup a node with the exact same parameters, but pointing to that next validator instead
+    -
 - Contains constructor __init__:
-    - Constructor can be provided with another tensor validation class
+    - Constructor can be provided with another validation class
     - This will be stored to see to the chain of responsibility.
     - This is optional.
 - Contain function called *validate*:
-    - Indicates whether or not validation was passed
+    - It indicates whether validation succeeds or fails
+    - It is abstract - subclasses need to implement
     - Accepts operand, kwargs
-    - Returns bool.
-- Contains function called *make_message*:
-    - Generates error message of some sort
-    - Accepts operand, context_string, kwargs
-    - Returns string
-- Contains function called *make_exception*:
-    - Generates error from message
-    - Accepts str
-    - Returns Exception
+    - Returns either None, if validation passes, or an Exception, if fialed.
 - Contains function for __call__
     - Performs validation.
         - Validates self condition.